Last Updated on October 9, 2022

 When you reach the center of Burnsville, you’ll see a statue in the middle of Town Square.
 It commemorates Captain Otway Burns, who the town was named for when it was established in 1834.

 His story is a pretty interesting one, as Burns was a naval hero who captained the Snap Dragon as a privateer (or legal pirate) during the War of 1812.
 He and his crew captured multiple British ships during a few successful campaigns.

 The famous privateer later became a senator and served in the House of Representatives.
-During that time, Burns and Bartlett Yancey were instrumental in advocating for more county lines to be drawn in the West.
+During that time, Burns and Bartlett Yancey were instrumental in advocating for more county lines in the West.

 That’s why their names live on in the county seat and county, respectively.

-Local Art (Toe River Arts, Penland, and Beyond)
+Local Art and Artists in Burnsville (Toe River Arts, Penland, and Beyond)